 India is the first country in the world to make corporate social responsibility (CSR) mandatory, following an amendment to The Company Act, 2013 in April 2014.
 Businesses can invest their profits in areas such as education, poverty, gender equality, and hunger.

-The statement advocates that those companies with net worth above Rs.
-500 crore, or an annual turnover of over Rs.
-1,000 crore, shall earmark 2 percent of average net profits of three years towards CSR.
+The amendment notified in the Schedule VII of the Companies Act advocates that those companies with a net worth of US$73 million (Rs 4.96 billion) or more, or an annual turnover of US$146 million (Rs 9.92 billion) or more, or a net profit of US$732,654 (Rs 50 million) or more during a financial year, shall earmark 2 percent of average net profits of three years towards CSR.
 In the draft Companies Bill, 2009, the CSR clause was voluntary, though it was mandatory for companies to disclose their CSR spending to shareholders.
-It also suggested that company boards should have at least one female member.
+It is also mandatory that company boards should have at least one female member.

 Mahindra & Mahindra

 Indian automobile manufacturer Mahindra & Mahindra (M&M) established the K. C. Mahindra Education Trust in 1954, followed by Mahindra Foundation in 1969 with the purpose of promoting education.
 The company primarily focuses on education programs to assist economically and socially disadvantaged communities.
 CSR programs invest in scholarships and grants, livelihood training, healthcare for remote areas, water conservation, and disaster relief programs.
 M&M runs programs such as Nanhi Kali focusing on girl education, Mahindra Pride Schools for industrial training, and Lifeline Express for healthcare services in remote areas.